Hire-o-Bot/Hire-o-Bot/README.md

 help candidates in improving their interview skills.
 This works on the same principle but is a mock interview system and will advise candidates on how to improve the interview that they have given.

+### Overview
+- ML enabled automated hiring process.
+- Candidate Filtering using Resume Parsing (NLP)
+- Analysis of video interview:
+-   Soft Skills Analysis (CVIP)
+-   Technical Skills Assessment (NLP)

+### Problem Statement
+Our aim is to build an intelligent solution that will automate the hiring process by filtering out worthy candidates and assessing their technical and communication abilities.

+### Scope
+- Video Interview (Using CVIP & NLP)
+-   Soft skills analysis - Confidence Attribute
+-   Technical skills assessment - Relevance to the correct answer
+- Resume parsing
+-   Using tokenization and stop word filtering
+-   PDF input
+- Questionnaire Tests

 ## Objectives
 - Screening Resumes and taking out most relevant resumes.
 Taking out the most relevant